Viral haemorrhagic fevers

 International measures

-In the event of a suspected or confirmed case of any of these VHFs, the department would immediately notify the Commonwealth Chief Medical Officer, who would in turn notify the World Health Organization, according to international health regulations, as well as notifying the source country and other countries that may receive possible exposure by infected travellers.
+In the event of a suspected or confirmed case of VHFs, the Department of Health would immediately notify the Commonwealth Chief Medical Officer, who would in turn notify the World Health Organization in accordance with the International Health Regulations 2005.
+Health authorities in other jurisdictions may be notified based on identified exposures.